BITSS/Citations/data_entry/reference_coding_protocol_questions.md

   A: If it's not data or code to enable one to redo the same analysis that was conducted in the paper, we're not interested.
 Supplementary info like extra results, extra tables, the questionnaires used for the surveys, mathematical proofs, etc. aren't what we're looking for.
 Just call these `link`.

   2. There are a lot of Dataverse links.
-Are those `files` or `data`.
+Are those `files` or `data`?

   A: Those are mostly exactly what we're looking for.
 Unless they're quite explicit about it, it's almost certainly `files` and not just `data`.
-(Don't spend much time differentiating!)
+(Don't spend much time differentiating!
+This will help you skip a lot.)

 ### Kevin
   1. What if the excerpt includes a reference to a URL but not the explicit URL?
 How would we code this? `Row.283 racial predispositions.
 Models include control variables as discussed in text; complete results are AVAILABle from the author's web page.`